On determinant functors and $K$-theory: Determinant functors

+We call $V(\C W)$ the \emph{category of virtual objects} of $\C W$, following Deligne's terminology for exact categories.
+This \Picardgroupoid\ is well defined up to equivalence.
+We later show its existence, producing a very explicit model.

+\emph{Universal non-commutative determinant functors} are defined in the obvious way, dropping the symmetry condition from the tensor functors $f$ and $f'$. \end{defn}

 Any Waldhausen category $\C W$ has an associated homotopy category $\ho (\C W)$ obtained by formally inverting weak equivalences in $\C W$.
-We can also consider the Waldhausen category $S_2\C W$ of cofiber sequences in~$\C W$.
+We can also consider the Waldhausen category $S_2\C W$ of cofiber sequences in~$\C W$ \cite{akts}.

-\begin{defn} A \emph{derived determinant functor} from a Waldhausen category $\C W$ to a \Picardcategory\ $\C P$ consists of a functor from the category of isomorphisms in the homotopy category, together with \emph{additivity data}: for any cofiber sequence $\Delta\colon\;\X\into \Y\onto \Y/\X$ in~$\C{W}$, a morphism in $\C P$,
+\begin{defn} Let $\C P$ be a \Picardcategory.
+A \emph{derived determinant functor} $\det\colon\C W\r\C P$ consists of a functor from the category of isomorphisms in the homotopy category, together with \emph{additivity data}: for any cofiber sequence $\Delta\colon\;\X\into \Y\onto C^{f}$ in~$\C{W}$, a morphism in $\C P$